Dave-Guangyao-Li/GPTChatbot/README.md

 - use OpenAI createChatCompletion endpoint to generate response
 - customize presence_penalty,frequency_penalty model parameters
 - persisting the conversation using firebase database
+  - to persist the chat so that user can pick up where they left off
+  - to give user ability to reset the chat

 ## Notes